While not Palestinian by birth, Elias Khoury became one of the most powerful literary voices chronicling the trauma and aftermath of the Nakba.

 The chronicler of fragmented souls

 At the heart of Khoury’s literary oeuvre, however, is the Palestinian Nakba — the catastrophe of 1948, which resulted in the displacement of hundreds of thousands of Palestinians from their homeland.
 While not Palestinian by birth, Khoury became one of the most powerful literary voices chronicling the trauma and aftermath of the Nakba.
 In the sprawling and evocative Gate of the Sun (Bab al-Shams, translated by Humphrey Davies in 2006), which runs into nearly 500 pages, he uses the Israeli-Palestinian conflict as a backdrop, and weaves together the personal and political to create a searing universe soaked in the countless tragedies, pain and anguish of scores of Palestinian refugees following the creation of Israel.
-Told in the first-person voice of Khalil, a Palestinian doctor in a makeshift refugee hospital in Lebanon, who tends to his comatose mentor, Yunes, an aging Palestinian freedom fighter.
+It's told in the first-person voice of Khalil, a Palestinian doctor in a makeshift refugee hospital in Lebanon, who tends to his comatose mentor, Yunes, an aging Palestinian freedom fighter.
 Khalil spends much of the book recounting Yunes’ life, both to himself and to Yunes, in an attempt to keep the memory of their shared struggle alive.

-One of the most compelling aspects of Gate of the Sun is its use of storytelling as a means of survival and resistance.
+Gate of the Sun uses storytelling as a means of survival and resistance.
 Through Khalil’s monologues and recollections, the novel blurs the lines between history, memory, and myth.
-The act of telling stories — whether they are Yunes’ stories or those of other displaced Palestinians — becomes a way to preserve identity and culture in the face of and erasure.
+The act of telling stories — whether they are Yunes’ stories or those of other displaced Palestinians — becomes a way to preserve identity and culture in the face of erasure.
 Yunes’ stories, as told by Khalil, are filled with memories of villages that no longer exist, of families torn apart, and of a homeland that has been irrevocably changed.
 The title, Gate of the Sun, refers to a cave in Lebanon where Yunes would meet his wife, Nahila, in secret.
 This cave becomes a symbol of a lost homeland, a place where love, memory, and identity are preserved despite the physical separation of the Palestinian people from their land.
 The novel is suffused with this sense of yearning for a place that is both real and imagined, a home that exists only in memory and in the stories passed down from one generation to the next.
 “Do you believe we can construct our country out of these ambiguous stories?
 And why do we have to construct it?
 People inherit their countries as they inherit their languages.
 Why do we, of all the peoples of the world, have to invent our country every day so everything isn’t lost and we find we’ve fallen into eternal sleep?” wonders Khalil at some point in the novel.

 A revolutionary in thought, and form